adinasarapu/adinasarapu.github.io/_posts/2020-01-26-blog-kafka.md

 $docker-compose logs kafka | grep -i started
 ```

-**2. Create a topic**
+**2. Create a Kafka topic**

 The Kafka cluster stores streams of records in categories called topics.
-A topic can have zero, one, or many consumers that subscribe to the data written to it. `docker-compose exec` command by default allocates a TTY, so that you can use such a command to get an interactive prompt.
-Go into directory where docker-compose.yml file present, and execute it as
+Each record in a topic consists of a key, a value, and a timestamp.
+A topic can have zero, one, or many consumers that subscribe to the data written to it.

+Use `docker-compose exec` to execute a command in a running container.
+For example, `docker-compose exec` command by default allocates a TTY, so that you can use such a command to get an interactive prompt.
+Go into directory where `docker-compose.yml` file present, and execute it as

 ```
 $docker-compose exec kafka bash